merkle-open/generator-nitro/generators/app/templates/project/docs/nitro.md

 http://localhost:8080/content-variant
 ```

-It's also possilbe to use a custom data file by requesting with a query param `?_data=...`:
+It's also possible to use a custom data file by requesting with a query param `?_data=...`:

 ```
 /views/index.<%= options.viewExt %>